peterlada/access-code-4.1-instructor/units/html/rubric-final.md

 +3 clicking submit adds input as new list item
 +2 clicking submit clears input field
-+3 clicking list item adds text-transform: uppercase +0.25 for perfect formatting
++3 clicking list item adds text-transform: uppercase +1 no copypasta code
++0.25 for perfect formatting
 -0.25 for syntax errors
 ```

 ## rps-<name>.HTML _1 point_
 ```
++1 for hitting all bullet points
++0.25 for perfect formatting
 -0.25 for html linter errors
 ```